Dying Inside

 energy of the present moment.
 The result was one of this author’s

-time if it had been packaged and marketed with a little more panache.
+the time if it had been packaged and marketed with a little more

-an illustration that would puzzle anyone who read the book, and
+cover—an illustration that would puzzle anyone who read the book,

 binding was a story that defied most conventions of the genre.
 How